-With Santa’s visit on the horizon, ‘puppy’ or ‘kitten’ may be high on the wish list.
+For many of us, ‘puppy’ or ‘kitten’ may be high on the wish list.
 But rather than buying a pet from an animal breeder (and often cruel ‘puppy factories’), adopting a pet from a shelter means rescuing a precious soul and saving them from possible euthanasia.
 There are thousands of dogs, cats, bunnies and rats across the country looking for someone to love.
 Animals of all breeds and ages can be found in shelters.
 One thing they have in common is the unconditional love they have to offer.
 Pets never judge you and they’re always happy to see you when you get home.
 The more love you give in return, the stronger your bond will be for life.

 If you’re thinking of extending your family with a four-legged friend, there are steps you need to take, including lots of research on the type of animal you want.
 There are handy pet selectors online to help you work out if your lifestyle suits a cat, fish, parrot or pony, and there are many sites with handy dog breed selectors with checklists to help you find your perfect match.

 What sort of residence do you have (unit, house, etc.)?

 Do you live in the city, suburbs or country?

 What size is your yard?

 Can you keep a pet secure (i.e. in a cage, hutch or safe backyard)?